 Step 3 – How To Manage Multiple Java Installations on Ubuntu 22.04?

-At this point, you can configure which Java version is the default for use if you have multiple Java installations on your server.
+At this step of Install Default Java with APT on Ubuntu 22.04, you can configure which Java version is the default for use if you have multiple Java installations on your server.
 To do this, you can use the following command in your command line:

 sudo update-alternatives --config java